LelaFetaj/HealthMaster/README.md

 # HealthMaster
 This repository contains a Healthcare Management System aimed at streamlining patient registration and user management.
 It provides a platform for managing user profiles, patient data, and hospital information, all while ensuring robust security through authentication measures to enhance the efficiency of healthcare services.

-Technologies Used __
+Technologies Used <br />
-C#: For backend development. __
+C#: For backend development. <br />
-ASP.NET Core: Web framework for building web applications and APIs. __ SQL Server: Database for storing user and patient data. __
+ASP.NET Core: Web framework for building web applications and APIs. <br />
+SQL Server: Database for storing user and patient data. <br />
-Docker: For containerization, ensuring consistent deployment across environments. __
+Docker: For containerization, ensuring consistent deployment across environments. <br />
-RabbitMQ: For asynchronous messaging and handling background tasks. __
+RabbitMQ: For asynchronous messaging and handling background tasks. <br />

 1. User master data